Jay Lethal: ROH World Television Champion; ROH World Champion (2014–2016)

+Various feuds (2016–2018)

+At Field of Honor Lethal was involved in a Four corner survival match for the ROH World Championship which was won by Adam Cole.

 On August 20, 2016 Lethal was betrayed by Los Ingobernables de Japón after they walked out on Jay in a six-man tag team match.
 At All Star Extravaganza VIII Lethal defeated Tetsuya Naito.
 At Final Battle Lethal was defeated by Cody after he hit a low blow, then proceed to attack Lethal.
 Lethal defeated Jushin Thunder Liger in the first round of the Decade of Excellence.
 He was defeated by Jay Briscoe in the second round.
 On April 1 at Supercard of Honor XI Lethal defeated Cody in a Texas Bullrope match.
 On ROH TV taping Lethal defeated Silas Young, Jay White & Hangman Page in a four-way match to become #1 contender to the ROH World Championship.
 On May 12 at War of the Worlds, Lethal unsuccessfully challenged Christopher Daniels for the ROH World Championship in a three-way match, also involving Cody.

+Second reign as ROH World Champion; ROH World Tag Team Champion; departure (2018–2021)

 On the June 30, 2018 tapings of Ring of Honor Wrestling, Lethal defeated Dalton Castle for his second ROH World Championship, while also marking the first time the ROH World Championship changed hands at a non-pay-per-view event, a television taping and aired on tape delay.
 He would drop the title on April 6, 2019, to Matt Taven in a triple threat ladder match (with Marty Scurll also involved) at G1 Supercard, ending his second reign at 280 days.

 On December 13, 2019, at Final Battle Lethal, along with Jonathan Gresham, won the ROH World Tag Team Championship for the first time, after they defeated The Briscoe Brothers.
-On the November 28, 2020 episode of Ring of Honor Wrestling, Lethal appeared with newly formed faction The Foundation (Jonathan Gresham, Rhett Titus & Tracy Williams).
-Lethal would stay with ROH until October 2021 when the promotion announced they would enter into a hiatus until 2022.
+On the November 28, 2020 episode of Ring of Honor Wrestling, Lethal appeared with newly formed faction The Foundation (Jonathan Gresham, Rhett Titus, and Tracy Williams).

+In October 2021, ROH announced they would enter into a hiatus until 2022.
 Shortly after the announcement, Lethal joined All Elite Wrestling and was pulled from the Final Battle card.
 However, after ROH World Champion Bandido was diagnosed with COVID-19, it was announced that Lethal would be replacing Bandido in his Final Battle match against Jonathan Gresham.
 At the event, Lethal was defeated by Gresham.
+This marked his final appearance with ROH prior to its acquisition by Tony Khan in March 2022.